billchaison/SecureChat/README.md

 Sender encrypts the message then copies the output and sends it as a text message to the recipient.

+$\textcolor{red}{\textsf{Be sure to double check that the cipher text you paste into your text message is correct.
+Some mobile device autocorrect settings will try to capitalize the first letter or convert math symbols to equations.}}$

 ![alt text](https://raw.githubusercontent.com/billchaison/SecureChat/main/e.png)

 Recipient decrypts the message by copying it then pasting it into the input field using the same password.